History

 1966 Memorable Flight of Rinker Buck

-In the winter of 1965/1966, Rinker Buck, a 15 year old, and his 17 year old brother Kernahan, got his pilot license, devised a plan to rebuild their father’s 1948 Piper PA-11 and fly it from Somerset Hills Airport to Capistrano Airport in San Juan Capistrano, CA. Then they flew back!
+In the winter of 1965/1966, Rinker Buck, a 15-year-old, and his 17-year-old brother Kernahan, got their pilot licenses, devised a plan to rebuild their father’s 1948 Piper PA-11, and fly it from Somerset Hills Airport to Capistrano Airport in San Juan Capistrano, CA. Then they flew back!

 Their journey took six days and was completed in July 1966.
 The flight is the subject of Buck’s 1997 memoir Flight of Passage.